FrosT2k5/cam2api/README.md

 Found an error or got a problem?
 Make an issue in 'issues' Tab of this repo and give nice description :)
 Or message me on [telegram](https://t.me/SuperCosmicBeing)

-Once again, thanks again to TogoFire for this idea ;p